henrythemes/jekyll-bootstrap-theme/ngsintro/1601/labs/rnaseqMapping.md

 ```bash
 $ firefox open Volcano_0.1_1.pdf
 ```
 You can experiment with summarizing your results using different cut-offs for FDR and log2FC.
 Does the number of differentially expressed genes change?
-Does the Volcano.pdf change?
+Does the Volcano change?